Curt Schilling: Conflicts with media

-Schilling has a longstanding feud with ESPN and former Arizona Republic reporter Pedro Gomez, initially over a Gomez article that criticized Diamondbacks manager Buck Showalter.
+Schilling had a longstanding feud with ESPN and former Arizona Republic reporter Pedro Gomez, initially over a Gomez article that criticized then-Diamondbacks manager Buck Showalter.
 Gomez then published a column critical of Schilling, the same day Schilling was pitching in Game 7 of the 2001 World Series.
 In his column, Gomez stated, "During the past few days, the country...has discovered Schilling's little secret, the one baseball insiders have known for years but has rarely surfaced into the mainstream.
 Schilling is something of a con man, someone more intent on polishing his personal image through whatever means possible."
-A year later, Gomez further angered Schilling by calling the friendship between Schilling and teammate Randy Johnson "cosmetic."
+A year later, Gomez further angered Schilling by calling the friendship between Schilling and teammate Randy Johnson "cosmetic".

 In interviews in October 2004 and February 2006, Schilling, while criticizing Baltimore Sun sports columnist Laura Vecsey, compared her to Gomez and sportswriter Jon Heyman:

 There are a lot of her in that industry, Pedro Gomez, Joel[sic] Heyman, to name a few.
 People with so little skill in their profession that they need to speculate, make up, fabricate, to write something interesting enough to be printed.
 What makes them bad people?
 I am sure I cannot nail the exact reason, but I know some.
 Jealousy, bitterness, the need to be 'different.'

 In 2007, Schilling spoke out against Boston Globe sports columnist Dan Shaughnessy, who had been criticizing Schilling for the condition he showed up in for spring training, referred to him as "the Big Blowhard" and mocked Schilling's blog and radio appearances.
 Schilling responded on a local baseball web forum and his own blog to claim to have found errors in Shaughnessy's columns.

 On April 27, 2007, broadcaster Gary Thorne said that he overheard Red Sox catcher Doug Mirabelli say that the blood on the sock used by Schilling in Game 6 of the 2004 ALCS was actually paint.
 Mirabelli accused Thorne of lying and a day later, after talking to Mirabelli, Thorne backed off his statement saying he misinterpreted what was intended as a joke, "Having talked with him today, there's no doubt in my mind that's not what he said, that's not what he meant.
 He explained that it was in the context of the sarcasm and the jabbing that goes on in the clubhouse."

 Schilling responded in his blog by saying the following:

 So Gary Thorne says that Doug told him the blood was fake.
 Which even when he's called out he can't admit he lied.
 Doug never told Gary Thorne anything.
 Gary Thorne overheard something and then misreported what he overheard.
 Not only did he misreport it, he misinterpreted what he misreported.